 Housing and Shelter

-Catholic Charities offers many different housing programs designed to work with families and adults who are experiencing homelessness and/or trying to recover from substance abuse or mental health challenges.
+Catholic Charities offers various housing programs designed to work with families and adults who are experiencing homelessness or trying to recover from substance abuse or mental health challenges.
 Some of these programs are ready to help you today.
 Other programs require a referral from a social worker or a government agency because they are more specialized in their services.

-These are shelters open to any single adult every single night of the year.
-You can simply show up at 7 pm and go through intake.
+These shelters are open to any single adult every night of the year.
+You can simply show up and go through intake.
 We will provide you with a bed, a hot meal, a place to shower and use the restroom, and access to a case manager.
+The shelters are:

 Other Forms of Housing

-If you are seeking placement into rapid-rehousing, transitional housing programs, permanent supportive housing or single room occupancy (SRO), Catholic Charities offers many programs geared toward helping in a more focused and long-term environment.
-Information on these programs, and how you can apply, are below.
+If you seek placement in rapid rehousing, transitional housing programs, permanent supportive housing or single room occupancy, Catholic Charities offers programs geared toward helping in a more focused and long-term environment.

 We offer two forms of permanent supportive housing: scattered site (located in apartments throughout the city) and site-based (located in a single building).